02 June,2020 | 4 months read

 Take time off

 Taking some time away from those stressful situations that can cause anger can help you lead a stress free life.
 Moments of quiet time and solidarity can help you deal with your anger better.

 Forgiving can be quite cathartic.
 Anger will only build up negative feelings that would only cause bitterness within you.
-Forgiving someone can only help you move forward and not cause you to dwell in the negativity.
+Forgiving someone can only help you move forward and prevent dwelling in the negativity.